kerkeruil/leaderboard/assignment1-part1/README.md

 This directory contains one leaderboard table for each method run in the assignment.
 Click one of the markdown files listed above to see the corresponding leaderboard.
 For example, [BM25_1.md](BM25_1.md)

 You can check the file [last_updated.txt](last_updated.txt) to see when the leaderboard was last updated.
+This should happen about once per hour.

 ## Troubleshooting
 If you cannot find your team name in the tables, check the `known_teams.txt` file.
 Your team is likely missing from this file.
 Please create a private issue on Piazza letting us know that your team needs to be added.